t-ski/flecss/README.md

 ### `.f` `.flex`

-The **flex** class is the vibrant layouting class in flecss.
+The **flex** class is the key layouting class in flecss.
 It allows for a number of flexbox-based content arrangements.

 **` _1`** - **`_9`** &emsp; **`n` equal-sized content tiles per row with a homogeneous margin in between.**